jbiatek/BSGRulebook/rulebook.md

 #### Discarding Treachery cards and gaining Mutiny cards

 Some Treachery cards say to draw a Mutiny card if they are chosen to be discarded.
-Players are considered to have "chosen" any time they discard unless either
+Players are considered to have "chosen" *any time they discard* unless either

 - a game effect directed them to choose randomly, or
-- they were specifically instructed to discard "all" of their Skill cards, no number was given.
+- they were specifically instructed to discard "all" of their Skill cards, and no number was given.

 Note that if a player is instructed to discard a specific number of cards, it is considered a choice even if they will have to discard all of their cards to reach that number.